+That being the case, we see that the virtue that lies at the heart of the tradition that ties education to leisure is the love of wisdom.
+I.e. the constant aspiration to empower our awareness of the true, good, just and beautiful potentialities of reality, while always keeping in mind the founding fathers’ (Socrates, Plato and Aristotle) creed that, although this aspiration will probably never be fully realized once and for all, individuals and communities should nevertheless do the best they can to keep on pursuing these potentialities and, as much as is possible, actualize them in their lives.

-That being the case, we see that the virtue that lies at the heart of the tradition that ties education to leisure is How do these ideas relate to the concept of leisure, which we defined as time that does not serve a purpose beyond itself?
-How does leisure of the scholé relate to leisure in general?
+How do these ideas, that seem to be connected to a very demanding and difficult way of life, relate to the concept of leisure, which we defined as time that does not serve a purpose beyond itself?
+How does this demanding leisure of the scholé relate to leisure in general?

+Before answering these questions, and without elaborating on this here, it should be noted that such and similar questions were asked by many critics of the above educational tradition.
+One source of criticism was the post-modern relativistic arguments that attack the idea that we have a reasonable criterion for preferring one educational belief or curriculum over another.
+This approach is usually connected to the belief that the hegemony of the classic school curriculum is a form of arbitrary coercion of one particular political group trying to force its particular values on other groups and individuals.
+In the eyes of technological-instrumental positivists, that in many cases connect to a neo-liberal approach, the above educational tradition had failed to contribute to the economic growth, the working market and the special new demands of the worker of the 21st century.
+From the humanistic psychology perspective, the above tradition had failed to put the child at the center of the educational process, and so had prevented children from fulfilling themselves and achieving their own individual happiness.
+It is not the purpose of this paper to deal directly with such attacks, yet reexamining the moral value of studying the academic curriculum as a leisure activity may remind us of its inner worth.
+Now I will return to the question regarding the connection between the demanding leisure of school described above and leisure in general.

+Worthy-leisure or leisure of schooling

-Stebbins (1982; 2016) draws a distinction between serious leisure, unserious or casual leisure, and project-based leisure.
+Stebbins (1982; 2016) draws a distinction between (1) serious leisure, (2) unserious or casual leisure, and (3) project-based leisure.
 Serious leisure serves as a basis for people who want to express their skills, fulfill and empower themselves outside of the labor world, which becomes dense and reduced.
 Serious leisure, as opposed to unserious leisure, demands investment and involves a dimension of deep identification, effort, importance, care, and integrity.
 And therefore, even if not necessarily so, it can include unpleasant feelings and situations, lack of joy, gravity, sorrow and even anxiety.
 This is opposed to the sense of lightness and attraction characteristic of unserious, casual leisure, which, by definition, should include immediate satisfaction, and does not require, or only require some learning and skill (Stebbins 1982, 258).
 Project based leisure can, like serious leisure, demand effort, be unpleasant and even require special knowledge and skill.
 However, unlike serious leisure, it is directed at the execution of a single, discrete event, like preparing a fundraiser for a certain cause, or a big birthday party for a friend (Davidson and Stebbins 2011; Stebbins, 2016).